DeveloperC286/aws_lambda_language_benchmarking/rust/aws/README.md

-# AWS Lambda Benchmarking - Rust
+# AWS Lambda Language Benchmarking - Rust

 ## AWS Lambda - Zip File
 To prepare the Rust source code to be used in an AWS Lambda, the source code needs to be compiled to a binary and then zipped up.